nstojiljkovic/extbase_hijax/README.md

 Usually (if you properly use TYPO3 framework), you would perform the redirect by using t3lib_utility_Http::redirect function.
 That's not good for extensions which use extbase_hijax anymore, as calling TYPO3 core's redirect function would redirect the AJAX response to a HTML page (while the JavaScript callback is expecting JSON or JSONP).

-In order to properly redirect from your extbase_hijax powered extension, please use `Tx_ExtbaseHijax_Utility_HTTP::redirect` instead.
+In order to properly redirect from your extbase_hijax powered extension, please use `EssentialDots\ExtbaseHijax\Utility\HTTP::redirect` instead.
 It is 100% compatible with `t3lib_utility_Http::redirect` and is aware of environment from which it is called (regular FE or AJAX call).
 In both cases, the execution is stopped and the user is being redirected.

 ### Implementing basic event support for TypoScript and 3rd party plugins